William Zeckendorf: Career

-Zeckendorf also owned New York's famous Chrysler Building and the venerable Hotel Astor in Times Square.
+Zeckendorf also owned New York's famous Chrysler Building and the venerable Hotel Astor in Times Square as well as the Commodore Hotel, the Drake Hotel, Hotel Manhattan and the Chatham Hotel.
 He purchased Chicago's famous Robie House in 1958, before transferring ownership to the University of Chicago.
 He developed two of I. M. Pei's early skyscrapers — the Mile High Center (now part of Wells Fargo Center) in downtown Denver, and Place Ville Marie in downtown Montreal.

 Zeckendorf also partnered with Chicago real estate titan Arthur Rubloff to develop a stretch of Michigan Avenue into what Rubloff dubbed the Magnificent Mile.
 The Rubloff Company was eventually acquired by Prudential and subsequently has become a division of Berkshire Hathaway.

 The real estate tycoon and his company, Webb & Knapp, also were involved in theme park investment following the successful debut of Disneyland.
 Zeckendorf came to know C.V.
 Wood, who first helped build Disneyland as a Disney employee and then developed theme parks in Colorado, Massachusetts, New York (on Zeckendorf's property) and Texas under his own Marco Engineering company.
 Zeckendorf and his company enjoyed various connections to the Marco Engineering parks.

 In New York, Wood created and built Freedomland U.S.A. on marshland that had been owned by Zeckendorf since the early 1950s.
 The property was located in The Bronx, a borough of New York City.
-The park lasted just five years (1960-1964) and it was under various layers of management that included Zeckendorf and his son.
+The park lasted just five years (1960–1964) and it was under various layers of management that included Zeckendorf and his son.
 According to Zeckendorf in a newspaper article that appeared during 1970, the theme park, unknown to the public at the time, served as a "placeholder" for the land to obtain variances that permitted the construction on the marshland of the world's largest co-operative housing project known as Co-op City.
 Zeckendorf's ownership of the land and his role in Freedomland are documented in the book Freedomland U.S.A.: The Definitive History (Theme Park Press, 2019).